 You may have heard the story of Jack the Ripper, but how much do you know about his victims?
-This tour takes the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.
+Our Feminist Jack the Ripper tour looks at history from a different angle focusing on the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.

 ⭐⭐⭐⭐⭐ “This is different.
 Katie’s tour focuses not on the killer but on his – largely forgotten – female victims.
 If that sounds preachy or po-faced, don’t worry: it’s anything but.
 Her stories take you down surprising historical side streets and alleyways, revealing inspiring East End women past and present.
 Spitalfields and Whitechapel are so lucky to have a guide like Katie.” – Tripadvisor Review, 2020

 ⭐⭐⭐⭐⭐ “What a fascinating way to spend a Sunday afternoon.
 This walk is enthralling, engrossing and at times surprisingly inspiring. ” – Tripadvisor Review, 2020